SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 github.com<_>dev@example.com
 ```

 These values are not passwords.
-They are used only as entropy anchors for deterministic secret reconstruction.
+They represent resource identities and are used only as entropy anchors during deterministic secret generation.

 ---